tier4/caret_doc/docs/configuration/intra_node_data_path.md

 Using the following Python API to use `use_latest_message` on an architecture object.
 The examples below follow the previous section.

-- You can add callback to publisher with `insert_publisher_callback` function in `Architecture` class.
+- You can add a callback to a publisher with `insert_publisher_callback` function in `Architecture` class.

   - As arguments, the target node name, publishing topic name and publisher callback name must be specified.